rust-lang/rfcs/text/0000-partial-turbofish.md

 }
 ```

-This concept is named "partial turbofish" since it is partially applying
+This concept is named *partial turbofish* since it is partially applying
 type arguments to type parameters and letting the compiler infer the rest.
+When `, _` is present in a turbofish, it is instead referred to as *turbosword*.

 It is still an error to apply too many type arguments in a turbofish
-as in: `fn foo() {} foo::<i32>()`, or to
+as in: `fn foo() {} foo::<i32>()`, or to partially apply types when the
-partially apply types when the compiler can not infer the omitted types.
-When
+compiler can not infer the omitted types.
+When the latter happens, rustc will
-the latter happens, rustc will emit error indicating that there are more type
+emit error indicating that there are more type parameters not applied that
-parameters not applied that could not be inferred.
-A sample error message is:
+could not be inferred.
+A sample error message is: `type annotations needed`
-`type annotations needed` in addition to:
+in addition to:

 ```
-Can not infer concrete type(s) of omitted type parameter(s) X, Y, .. in call to fn turbo with parameters: <Concrete1, X, Y, ...>.
+Can not infer concrete type(s) of omitted type parameter(s) `X, Y, ..` in call to `fn turbo` with parameters: `<Concrete1, X, Y, ...>`.
 ```

 Some developers may end up trying to use this feature and be surprised when it